 It's the Greek nostos 'return home' and algos 'pain', the nostalgia or homesickness for the Australia that I had fallen in love with when I first arrived here in 1965, just before the movie "They're a Weird Mob" hit the screens, that brought me back to Australia in 1985.

 The book was written and the film was made when most Australians were welcoming of foreigners, but fully expected that they integrate into our way of life as soon as possible.
 That meant learning what a "shout" is, what it means to swim between the flags, and the value of a good beer.
-It is a documentary-like time capsule of a less complicated, better Australia before that worst-dressed little man, Al Grassby, ruined it all when he fathered his bastard child, "multiculturalism".
+It is a documentary-like time capsule of a less complicated Australia before that ill-dressed little man, Al Grassby, ruined it for all of us when he fathered his bastard child, "multiculturalism".

 The book begins with the dedication, "Anyone who thinks he recognises himself in these pages, probably does."
 Sixty years later, I still do.